 Read time: 1 minute

-This topic explains how to specify different resources to use with custom roles, integrations access, and Rely Proxy access.
+This topic explains how to specify different resources to use with custom roles, integrations access, and Relay Proxy access.

 To learn more about how resources are structured within custom role policies, read Custom role concepts.